Tomash667/carpg/doc/script.md

 * int levels - readonly, return count of location parts (for dungeon this is dungeon levels, for city enterable buildings + 1 for outside part)
 * bool reset - when true reset locations (respawn units/loot) when team enters
 * bool visited - readonly
-* Quest@ active_quest - quest assigned to location, prevent other quests from using this location.
+* Quest@ activeQuest - quest assigned to location, prevent other quests from using this location.
 * UnitGroup@ group - unit group that spawns in this location.
 * LocationPart@ locPart - readonly, main part of location (for dungeons this is first level).